rudgerd/Venus-Crustal-Thickness/README.md

 This analysis perform an inversion for a two-layered model of crust & mantle structure to model the Venusian crust[1].
 This implemented model, assumes that the mass anomalies are affected by mass associated with (1) relief on the crust-mantle interface and (2) lateral variations in mantle density[2].
 The resulting calculation subtracts the crust-mantle depth from the topography to make a crustal thickness map.
 I also explore using a much lower crustal density for the tessera terrain to see the effect this would have on the crustal thickness[3].

 ## Instructions
-1. Add and name the following folders to the main folder:
+1. Add and name the following folders to the main folder in the follow order:
-   SPHERICAL -> LEGENDRE
+   SPHERICAL -> (LEGENDRE, KERNELC, GLMAPLHA)
-             -> KERNELC
-             -> GLMAPLHA
 2. Run CrustThicknessMap.m
 3. Explore different values for mean crustal thicknesses and densities